thienel/tiktok-clone/README.md

 - Clean Architecture with clear separation of concerns

 ### Database & Data Access

 - Entity Framework Core with SQL Server
 - Code-first migrations
 - Repository pattern implementation
 - Proper entity relationships and constraints

-**Note**: Video functionality, Firebase integration, and cloud storage features are not implemented.
+**Note**: Video functionality has been removed from this service and will be implemented as a separate microservice.
 The project currently provides a complete authentication and user management system.

 ## Architecture